learn-co-curriculum/dsc-bias-variance-trade-off/README.md

 ### Bias

 While you have probably heard of "machine learning bias" in a colloquial sense, e.g. [racial discrimination in facial recognition technologies](https://sitn.hms.harvard.edu/flash/2020/racial-discrimination-in-face-recognition-technology/), this is using a different definition of "bias".
 Bias in this context means a poor model fit.
-For example, the simple linear regression applied to the `Yield` dataset has high bias, because the model assumes a linear relationship when it appears that the actually relationship is polynomial.
+For example, the simple linear regression applied to the `Yield` dataset has high bias, because the model assumes a linear relationship when it appears that the actual relationship is polynomial.

 This kind of bias can arise from model assumptions being violated, or simply using the wrong type of model for the underlying relationship.